 Solvency II reporting: 84 per cent of European insurers are not prepared

-Frankfurt, May 10, 2012 – Following the latest news from the EU-Commission, June 30, 2013 is the new date by which all insurers in Europe are required to bring their Governance, Risk and Compliance processes and systems in line with the EU’s Solvency II directive.
-But while the primary focus of preparations for Solvency II is on Pillar 1 (capital efficiency) and Pillar 2 (risk management), little attention is paid to Pillar 3 (reporting): to date, 84 per cent of European insurance companies have still not implemented a reporting framework and complementary systems.
-Only 16 per cent are prepared to deliver the required quarterly and annual reports to the respective EU supervisory authorities.
+Zurich, May 10, 2012 – Following latest news from the EU-Commission June 30, 2013, is the new date to which all insurers in Europe are required to bring their Governance, Risk and Compliance processes and systems in line with the EU’s Solvency II directive.
+But while the primary focus of preparations for Solvency II is on Pillar 1 (capital efficiency) and Pillar 2 (risk management), little attention is paid to Pillar 3 (reporting): to this day, 84 per cent of European insurance companies have still not implemented a reporting framework and complementary systems.
+It follows that only 16 per cent are prepared to deliver the required quarterly and annual reports to the respective EU supervisory authorities.
 These are the findings of a recent study by management and technology consultancy BearingPoint (www.bearingpoint.com), which surveyed more than 350 European insurers in various key markets.

 The survey also revealed that around 40 per cent of participants underestimate the complexity of Solvency II reporting.
 But more than 60 per cent plan to decide on a package within the coming weeks and months.
 “Reporting is still a low priority.
 So far, insurers have not fully recognised the added value of a Pillar 3 analysis,” says Patrick Maeder, Head of BearingPoint’s Insurance Segment.
 “Especially with regard to data management, our experience shows that an early review of Pillar 3 requirements significantly reduces the time and effort needed to implement Solvency II in full.”